Given the tone of the game, it shouldn't seem surprising that a wacky game should need some wacky personalities for players.

 Voiced by Olivier Thijssen

 Voltar is a support, focused entirely on healing his teammates.
-After his jump, he can slow his decent by holding the jump button.
+After his jump, he can slow his descent by holding the jump button.
 His basic attack launches psychic orbs, which either heal allies or damage enemies.
 He is surrounded by several Suicide Drones, which fire lasers at nearby enemies.
 His first ability allows him to launch the drones one-by-one as damaging projectiles.
 His second ability creates a Healbot, which charges up for a few moments before releasing a healing burst to his allies, so long as the bot stayed alive.

 His current skins are Disco Voltar◊, Necro Voltar◊ (Available if you own Swords & Soldiers), and Voltar Bonaparte◊.